Olical/bastion/README.md

 ## Installation

-You can install `bastion` globally with `npm install -g bastion` or as a dev dependency local to your project.
-If you do the latter (which I recommend!) you can then set up a `Makefile` or build script that uses the local executable.
+You can install `bastion` globally or as a dev dependency local to your project.
+If you do the latter (which I recommend!) you can then set up a `Makefile` or build script that executes the local script.

 ```bash
 npm install --save-dev bastion